-Of course, there’s a downside to longer lease terms.
-If you’re unhappy with a tenant, it’s easier to simply not renew a short-term lease (and make them leave) than it is to break a long-term lease.
+Of course, there's a downside to longer lease terms.
+If you're unhappy with a tenant, it's easier not to renew a short-term lease (and make them leave) than to break a long-term lease.

 Residential Properties Perform More Consistently in Economic Downturns

-No matter what the economy is doing, people need a place to live.
-And when there’s a downturn, residential property owners don’t suffer as much or as quickly as retailers.
-Renters place a high priority on paying rent so they can be sure they have a place to call home.
+People need a place to live no matter what the economy is doing.
+And when there's a downturn, residential property owners don't suffer as much or as quickly.
+Renters prioritize paying rent to ensure they have a place to call home.

 Residential Real Estate Investing Has Lower Barriers to Entry

-Commercial deals are a lot more complicated and require a lot more research to find and evaluate.
-Purchasing a commercial building takes far more money than to buy a single-family home.
+Commercial deals are much more complicated and require much more research to find and evaluate.
+It takes far more money to purchase commercial real estate than a single-family home.
 And the risks are higher.
-For one thing, there’s a lot more money on the line.
-And all that money is invested in a hard asset that can’t be physically moved or readily liquidated.
+For one thing, there's a lot more money on the line.
+And all that money is invested in a hard asset that can't be moved or readily liquidated.

 The Buyer Pool Is Larger for Residential Properties

-The retail sales sector of the U.S. economy has not been performing well when compared to other sectors.
-Retail stores face stiff competition from the big box stores like Walmart.
-And there are also online retailers that can often deliver the same products cheaper and much more conveniently.
+Compared to other sectors, the retail sales sector of the U.S. economy has not been performing well.
+Mom and pop stores face stiff competition from mammoth retailers like Amazon, Walmart, and Target.
+And even in niche categories, online retailers can often deliver the exact same products cheaper and more conveniently.

-There are of empty commercial spaces in many parts of the country.
-There just are not enough retail tenants to fill them all.
+COVID-19 emptied many commercial spaces throughout the country and some of the may never be refilled.
 This drives down the rental prices.
-And it often takes an average of six months to rent out a commercial space.
+And it often takes an average of six months to rent a commercial space.
 This is a factor that increases the cost of vacancies.

-But the other side says that many banks are reluctant to lend on retail commercial spaces, because they are seen as a higher risk due to the online retailer effect.
+But the other side says that many banks are reluctant to lend to commercial retail spaces because they are seen as a higher risk due to the online retailer effect.

-One key factor affecting financing is location.
+One key factor that affects financing is the location.
 Some metropolitan areas are booming, but others are in the depths of an economic rut.
-The consensus of the commercial lenders where I live seems to be that the banks are not interested in writing a loan unless there are tenants with long leases already in place.
-So, there are not a lot of good deals.
+Where I live, it seems that the banks are not interested in writing a loan unless there are tenants with long leases already in place.
+So, there are not a lot of good deals available.
 If an owner already has a property with solid tenants, why would they sell?

-Investors and experts disagree on the numbers when it comes to return on investment.
+Investors and experts disagree on the numbers regarding return on investment for commercial vs. residential.
 Residential investors in my area aim for a cash-on-cash return of 8–12% after all expenses.
-Investors in some parts of the country wouldn’t even think about a rental property if it didn’t promise a return of at least 15%.
+Investors in some parts of the country wouldn't even consider a rental property if it didn't promise a return of at least 15%.